Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Results

 Here we mention that, in contrast, in one-dimensional chains the binding energy does show a monotonic decrease with $\UAB$ for all interactions~\cite{morera_universal_2021} (see App.~\ref{app:1D} for supporting results).
 We have checked that the non-monotonic dependence of $\eb$ on $\UAB$ is present when the coordination number is greater than two.
 Therefore, we can conclude that the behavior of clusters in one-dimensional chains is very different from that in higher-dimensional lattices.

 The non-monotonic dependence of $\eb$ on $\UAB/U$ is nonetheless similar to the behavior found in the two-dimensional continuum (see Ref.~\cite{guijarro_few-body_2020} for a comprehensive examination).
 In such a case, $\eb$ shows a minimum in $a_{AB}/a$, with $a_{AB}$ and $a$ the interspecies and intraspecies scattering lengths, respectively.
-However, in the continuum, the binding energies are universal functions of $a_{AB}/a$.
-In contrast, in the lattice system examined here, $\eb$ does not show any universal behavior.
-As previously mentioned, the minimum only appears for small tunneling rates.
-Moreover, both the magnitude of $\eb^*$ and the minimum's position $\UAB^*$ change with $U/t$.
+There, the scattering lengths play a similar role to the interaction strengths $U$ and $\UAB$, even though a direct comparison is not possible due to the additional dependence on the lattice potential~\cite{blakie_wannier_2004}.
+However, in the continuum, the binding energies are universal functions of $a_{AB}/a$, and the bound states are formed for any value of $a$.
+In contrast, in the small lattice systems examined here, $\eb$ does not show any universal behavior, having a different dependence on $\UAB/U$ for different values of $U/t$.
+In turn, as already stressed, the bound states are formed beyond a strong repulsion $U/t\gtrsim 5$.
+Moreover, in our calculations, both the magnitude of $\eb^*$ and the minimum's position $\UAB^*$ change with $U/t$.

+Here we note that, for large values of $U/t$, the tunneling is heavily suppressed.
+Therefore, in such a regime, we can expect the lattice system to behave very differently from the continuum due to the enhanced effects of the lattice potential.
+However, a comprehensive comparison with the continuum should be performed in the future by studying larger lattices with other approaches.

-To better illustrate how the value of $\eb^*$ and its position $\UAB^*$ change, in Fig.~\ref{sec:results;sub:eb;fig:min} we show these quantities as a function of $U$.
-We focus on the four-body system, as it exhibits stronger convergence for the available lattice sizes.
+Finally, to illustrate how the value of $\eb^*$ and its position $\UAB^*$ change, in Fig.~\ref{sec:results;sub:eb;fig:min} we show these quantities as a function of $U$ for the four-body system.
 From panel (a), we observe that $\eb^*$ increases with $U$ for all lattice sizes.
 The values for different lattice sizes show noticeable differences for $U/t \lesssim 40$.
 However, for very large $U$, the binding energy converges to $\eb^*\approx -0.1 t$ in all cases.

-Panel (b) shows how $\UAB^*$ increases with $U$.
-The figure shows that $\UAB^*$ is qualitatively similar for the different lattice sizes, indicating that $\UAB^*$ does not depend strongly on the number of sites.
-Importantly, in all cases, the position of the minimum also converges to $\UAB/U\approx -0.1$ for very large $U/t$.
-Overall, the consistency of our results between lattices with different sizes shows the robustness of the binding mechanics, which should hold in larger lattices.
+Panel (b) shows how $\UAB^*$ also increases with $U$.
+Importantly, for all the lattice sizes examined, the position of the minimum also converges to $\UAB^*/U\approx -0.1$ for very large $U/t$.
+At these large interactions, the tunneling rate plays a negligible role.
+Therefore, the only remaining scale in the system is $\UAB/U$.
+Overall, our results seem consistent across the lattice sizes examined in this work.